haipinglu/my-hugo-academic-web/content/authors/yan-ge/_index.md

 superuser: false

 # Role/position
-role: PhD Student (now Lecturer at University of Bristol)
+role: PhD Student (now a Lecturer in Financial Technology at University of Bristol)

 # Organizations/Affiliations
 organizations: